ahmetcankaraoglan/evidencedoc/docs/demo/README.md

 4. Use the scanned agreement to explore image-region retries and multi-page source navigation.

 The video is edited from actual UI screen captures.
 Pauses are shortened or held for narration, cuts join separate recorded interactions, and headings/captions are added in post-production.
 It is not a real-time speed benchmark.
 Narration is AI-generated with the standard Andrew multilingual English voice.
 No voice cloning, generated document data, stock footage or background music is used.

-## Entry preparation

-The [official contest page](https://developer.nvidia.com/gtc-golden-ticket-contest) asks for a short video or project link, the judge who introduced the challenge, and `#NVIDIAGTC`.
-Its listed entry period ends September 10, 2026.
-Merve's official linked X account is [@mervenoyann](https://x.com/mervenoyann). `social-posts.md` contains drafts; nothing has been posted.
-The public project is https://github.com/ahmetcankaraoglan/evidencedoc.